Successfully Collecting Small Claims Judgement

 How long does it take to receive a small claims judgment?

-Expect that there could be fluctuations in this estimated timeline.
+Expect fluctuations in this estimated timeline.

 Can I appeal a small claims judgment?